 |SAFETY FOCUS||Flash Flood Safety|

-- Distribute a die to each student or pair of students.
+- Distribute a die to each student or pair of students (or distribute dice at each station).
 Distribute a worksheet for each student.

-- Distribute the students to different portions of the water cycle by:
+- Pre-station the students to different portions of the water cycle by:

 - Placing one-half of students at the 'Oceans' station.